Postdoctoral Fellowship Positions (up to 13 positions)

 Presentations

 Fellows will have the opportunity to deliver presentations on mental health topics within our training program seminars, hospital, and/or community.
 They will observe faculty members’ presentations and generate feedback on presentation style, content, and achievement of objectives.
-Then, fellows will work with our supervisors, faculty mentors, and/or community education team to develop presentations, which may include hospital teams, schools, parent groups, pediatricians, and other community organizations.
+Then, fellows will work with our supervisors, faculty mentors, and/or community education team to develop presentations, which may include the psychology training program, hospital teams, schools, parent groups, pediatricians, and other community organizations.

 Teaching Assistantship/Department Committee Representative

-All fellows have the opportunity to serve as a teaching assistant for a seminar or rounds or serve as the representative for the training program on a department committee during the training year.
+Fellows have the opportunity to serve as a teaching assistant for a seminar or rounds or serve as the representative for the training program on a department committee during the training year.
 Teaching assistantship/department committee assignments are determined based on fellowship track and fellow interests.
 As a teaching assistant, fellows will work with a faculty mentor to develop competencies in designing didactic series for psychology trainees, formal presentation skills, ways to facilitate meaningful discussion, and how to elicit seminar feedback from participants.
 As a department committee representative, fellows will attend department committee meetings as scheduled, serve as a liaison between the committee and the training class, illicit feedback from the training class and present to the committee, and provide feedback back to the training class regarding relevant issues raised at committee meetings.

 Training Program Seminars